nvtkaszpir/prusa-connect-camera-script/docs/service.kubernetes.md

 - [deployment-2.yaml](https://github.com/nvtkaszpir/prusa-connect-camera-script/blob/master/k8s/deployment-2.yaml)
   is an example how to run it on Raspberry Pi with USB camera using default parameters.
-  You want to change `.spec.nodeName` and volumes to point to desired camera.
+  You want to change `.spec.nodeName` and volumes to point to desired host with the attached camera.

 - [daemonset.yaml](https://github.com/nvtkaszpir/prusa-connect-camera-script/blob/master/k8s/daemonset.yaml)
   is an example how to run it on Raspberry Pi with USB camera using default parameters.
-  You want to change `.spec.nodeName` and volumes to point to desired camera.
+  You want to change `.spec.nodeName` and volumes to point to desired host with the attached camera.

 The difference between the DaemonSet and Deployment is that with the Deployment kubernetes will try to spawn new pods even if node is not available.
 DaemonSet it is better when you have to use directly attached devices to the hosts.

-  Of course in that case you will need a daemonset per camera per host, and separate config for each camera/host, and you would need the same with a deployment, but at least when node is gone you are not getting non-schedulable pod every few minutes.
+Of course in that case you will need a daemonset per camera per host, and separate config for each camera/host, and you would need the same with a deployment, but at least when node is gone you are not getting non-schedulable pod every few minutes - imagine hundreds of pods when I turned off one of my Raspberry Pi for a week...
 With a daemonset when node is gone, then pod is gone and k8s is not trying to spawn new pods.

 ## More copies